 It’s tempting to try to do everything if you’re a small business owner, and long hours add pressure.
-Fatigue can leave you disorganised, forgetful and cranky, not paying as much attention to clients as you should, and making mistakes.
+Fatigue, one of the most commonly overlooked small business challenges, can leave you disorganised, forgetful and cranky, not paying as much attention to clients as you should, and making mistakes.

 Business owners have to pace themselves, which includes embracing strategic delegation, something that for any highly motivated individual isn’t an easy ask.
 Start by identifying business elements that don’t require your expertise, such as mailing, and take on an assistant, even part-time, to help out – after all, it’s an investment that frees you up to do what you do best!